tognols/dotfiles/README.md

 # dotfiles
-These are my configuration dot files of i3 (i3-gaps)
+These are my configuration files of

+i3 (i3-gaps)

 Vim

 Zsh (Oh-My-Zsh)

 Xresources (rxvt-unicode terminal emulator)

 Enjoy this :)